teawithsand/ndlvr/README.md

 type, which can contain any data.

+## Features
+LIVR compatibility, when no type juggling is done.
+LIVR will accept both JSON "2" and 2, where this library, depending on validator will use only one of these.
+Also all modifiers are ignored, or return error during validator compilation.

 ## What's NDLVR?

 Not-dynamic-language validation rules is set of improvements over LIVR that I've designed.